Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/hashing.md

 This is an approximate algorithm which provides a probability of collision smaller than `2/m`.

 This hash function only works for inputs on integers.
-This doesn\'t work well for applications that need to hash variable-sized vectors with certain guaranteed properties.
+This doesn't work well for applications that need to hash variable-sized vectors with certain guaranteed properties.